 - Underlying medical issue: When adult dogs abruptly start eating stools, it could be due to abnormal nutrient absorption or any condition that causes an increased appetite, such as diabetes, Cushing’s syndrome, hyperthyroidism (overactive thyroid gland) or certain drug treatments (steroids).
 Coprophagia can be one of the clinical signs of exocrine pancreatic insufficiency (EPI), a condition in which the pancreas doesn’t produce enough digestive enzymes, when seen in conjunction with with weight loss, diarrhea, fatty stools and flatulence (gas).

 - Evolutionary behavior: Some experts believe the dog’s evolutionary history provides an explanation for stool eating.
 The dog’s ancestor, the wolf, is both predator and adept food scavenger.
 Most wolves, coyotes and dogs will eat carcasses killed by natural causes or other predators, different kinds of plants and fruits, and even garbage.
 Stool eating is one expression of scavenging behavior, and is seen in dogs and in wild and captive wolves.
 No evidence has been found of wolves or dogs selectively eating the feces of animals that eat only plants in order to get nutrients that may be deficient in their diet.

 - Anxiety: Dogs who are punished during housetraining may eat their own stools as a reaction to harsh training methods.
-According to this theory, a dog has a bowel movement and then eats his own poop to hide the evidence, which often results in more punishment.
+According to this theory, a dog has a bowel movement and then eats his or her own poop to hide the evidence, which often results in more punishment.

 - Attention seeking: Some dogs, according to this theory, eat feces to get a reaction from their owners — which inevitably happens.
 So if you see your dog eating stool, don’t overreact.